Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 Periodic recalibration:
 Every 24 hours, recalculation of threshold in background.
-If deviation > 15% between old and new threshold, notification to SM_STM for validation before application.
+If deviation > 15% between old and new threshold, notification to SM_GSM for validation before application.
 **Default Profiles**:
 - Containerized profile: default threshold 0.40 (used only if dynamic calibration fails or unavailable).
 - Native profile: default threshold 0.35 (used only if dynamic calibration fails or unavailable).